Safeguarding Policy

 NOTE: Disclosures relating to allegations against colleagues and members of staff should be treated in the same way.
 This information must be passed immediately to the Headteacher who will contact the LADO and ensure the appropriate procedures are followed.
 If the disclosure concerns the Headteacher this must be reported to the Chair of Governors.
 Please also refer to the Staff Allegations Section later in this document.

-The DSL should refer these concerns to Social Care before the child goes home if still in school.
+The DSL should refer these concerns to Social Care before the pupil goes home if still in school.
 A decision will be made by the MASH whether to convene a strategy meeting; undertake a social care or joint investigation or provide alternative services or advice.

 Although referrals to the MASH would normally be made by the DSL, any other individual with concerns can make a referral.
 Social Care will advise about if and when to share information with parents if there are concerns that this may be putting the child more at risk.

 On transfer to another school the DSL will check what records need to be kept and pass these on to the following school obtaining an appropriate acknowledgment of safe receipt in the process.
-We currently hold a number of written records held in a secure cabinet in a room away from children.
+We currently hold a number of written records held in a secure cabinet in a room away from pupils.

 Responding to Signs of Abuse or Neglect